 Women in Tech History

-Interestingly, if we dig deeper into history, technology was not always a male-dominated sector.
+Interestingly, if we dig deeper into history, technology was not always male-dominated.
 In fact, dozens of women have made significant contributions to the advancement of the tech field.
 Ada Lovelace (1815–1852), a pioneer and prophet of the computer age, is widely recognized as the first computer programmer.
 Grace Hopper (1906–1992) worked on UNIVAC I, the first commercial computer in the US, and coined the term “computer bug.”
 Radia Perlman (1951–) created the algorithm behind the Spanning Tree Protocol (STP), which is an essential part of the Internet’s underlying foundation.
-The list goes on and on, as computing was originally women’s domain.
+The list continues, as computing was originally a women’s domain.

 Why Have More Women in IT